James Butler (running back)

-James Jeremy Butler III (born February 19, 1995) is a professional Canadian football running back for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+James Jeremy Butler III (born February 19, 1995) is an American professional football running back for the BC Lions of the Canadian Football League (CFL).

 College career

 Butler played college football for the Nevada Wolf Pack from 2014 to 2016.
 He then transferred to the University of Iowa for his senior year where he played for the Iowa Hawkeyes in 2017.

 Professional career

-Oakland Raiders
+Oakland Raiders (first stint)

-While eligible for 2018 NFL Draft, Butler was not drafted and did not immediately sign with any National Football League (NFL) team.
+While eligible for 2018 NFL draft, Butler was not drafted and did not immediately sign with any National Football League (NFL) team.
 However, after attending mini-camp with the Oakland Raiders in May 2020, he signed with the team on July 30, 2018.
 He was released during training camp, but spent the 2018 season on the practice roster.
 After re-signing with the team in January 2019, he was waived on April 30, 2019.

 Saskatchewan Roughriders

 On May 13, 2019, Butler signed with the Saskatchewan Roughriders.
 However, he was released at the conclusion of the team's 2019 training camp on June 8, 2019.